Exercises to Help MBA Applicants Develop a Personal Brand

 Don’t worry about anyone seeing your list.
 Also, don’t try to do this exercise in one sitting.
 Keep a notebook handy or start a memo on your smartphone, and write down ideas whenever inspiration strikes.

 This list will do more than jog your memory.
-It also helps you realize that your hobbies, travel, volunteering, and personal or family life experiences can provide the raw material for brand messages and, eventually, essays.
+It also helps you realize that your hobbies, travel, volunteering, and personal or family life experiences can provide the raw material for brand messages and essays.

-Just days before the application due date, he casually revealed he had a deep, lifelong interest in martial arts.
-However, he considered this topic inappropriate for a b-school application.
+Just days before the application due date, he casually revealed a deep, lifelong interest in martial arts.
+However, he considered this topic inappropriate for a B-school application.
 We disagreed.
-Weaving in this aspect balanced out a work-heavy application and added a lot of color and interest to his profile.
+Weaving this aspect balanced out a work-heavy application and added much color and interest to his profile.

 Now, we always have clients do a brain dump of everything under the sun.
 That way, these types of stories don’t slip through the cracks.